Lady Moyra Butler: First Marriage and War Work

 Following the outbreak of the Second World War, Moyra joined the Auxiliary Territorial Service as an Ambulance Driver.
 During the flurry of marriages in the weeks following the outbreak of war, her engagement to Lt.
 Charles Weld-Forester was announced.
 Charles was a grandson of Cecil Weld-Forester, 5th Baron Forester and cousin to The 7th Baron Forester.
 Through his mother Lady Victoria Weld-Forester (née Wynn-Carington), he was also a grandson of Charles Wynn-Carington, 1st Marquess of Lincolnshire.

 After several last-minute date changes due to Lt Weld-Forester's army postings, the couple were married at St George's, Hanover Square on 30 April 1940.
 Charles' mother Lady Victoria had previously served as a Lady-in-Waiting to Queen Mary, who sent a telegram of congratulations to him on the morning of the Wedding Day.
 It was reported that the Duke and Duchess of Marlborough, and Winston and Clementine Churchill were invited to the wedding.
 Moyra wore the bridal veil of her famed ancestress Sarah Churchill, Duchess of Marlborough (a Churchill family heirloom; Moyra was a great-granddaughter of John Spencer-Churchill, 7th Duke of Marlborough).

 Eight days after the wedding, tragedy struck when Moyra's brother, James Anthony Butler, Viscount Thurles, died suddenly in a Nursing Home on the Isle of Wright; Moyra and Charles were reportedly at his bedside.

 On 5 June 1940 Lt Wed-Forester was reported as missing following the defence of Calais.
 On 19 July 1940 it was reported that he was wounded and captured by the advancing German Army.
 During her husband's time as a prisoner of war, Lady Moyra was reported to be the only female transport driver attached to the British Red Cross Prisoners of War Department in February 1942.
 Charles remained a Prisoner of War for the following five years; he was later released from Oflag IV-C (Colditz Castle) in April 1945 as American Troops approached the camp, and returned to England on 27 April 1945.
-Just over one year later on 23 April 1946 Lady Moyra gave birth to the couple's only child, Piers Weld-Forester.
+The couple purchased the freehold of Delamere House in Lambourn, Berkshire for £7,500 in August 1945, and on 23 April 1946 Lady Moyra gave birth to their only child Piers Weld-Forester.